IDMNYU/MS-Thesis-Spring-2019/_pages/syllabus.md

 ### **COURSE STRUCTURE**

-Students are expected to be on time for all meetings, critiques, and presentations.
-Due to the number of students in this class, you will be assigned to group A or B for individual meetings and/or presentation schedules.
+Students are expected to be on time for all class meetings, one-on-ones, critiques, and presentations.

 This class will consist of